Gaston Fourn: Government administration

 On July 27, 1911, he was appointed Administrator 1st class of the colonies, and was promoted to Chief Administrator, 2nd class of the Colonies on October 8, 1913.
 From 1912 to 1913, he continued his work as a French government commissioner for the demarcation of the borders between Togo, Dahomey, Upper Volta, and Niger.
 He was also appointed head of the political affairs department of Dahomey on October 7, 1912.
 He began to head the Civil Affairs Department of the General Government of West Africa on November 18, 1913.
 By governmental decree of September 4, 1916, he was appointed Commissioner of French Togoland, and was also promoted to Chief Administrator, 1st class of the Colonies.

 Following the conquests of Alfred-Amédée Dodds in 1895, there was consistent tension between French governors and Dahomean subjects, who did not want to submit to colonial authorities.
 In 1916, revolts intensified, and on 7 April 1917, Fourn was appointed acting governor of Dahomey and on April 27, Commissioner of Togo, concurrent to revolts breaking out in Atacora and Borgou, where the Holli-Ije, Bariba, and Somba took up arms.

 After a period of appeasement where Fourn attempted to strengthen authority of the local traditional chiefs, a decree of January 14, 1918 was imposed on French colonies for additional recruitment efforts.
 The initial quota was set for 3,500 men, but was raised by Fourn by an additional 400.
 Blaise Diagne visited Dahomey in June and pleaded with the local population to serve France, but the populations did not listen, fled, and rebellions against the French resumed.

 In 1919, he was appointed 3rd class governor of the colonies and Lieutenant-Governor of Dahomey.
 Following the end of the First World War, several tirailleurs returned, changing norms in Dahomey.
 Demonstrations and revolts continued, especially in Porto-Novo in 1922.
 Newspapers denounced waste of public funds, excessive taxation, injustice of wages of natives, and racism by the colonial government.
 A decree on August 4, 1921 restricted freedom of press, and the Porto-Novo chapter of the League of Human Rights was dissolved.

-Protests continuing in city created controversy in mainland France, and many prominent administrators attempted to discredit Fourn's policy by accusing him of laxity towards the colonist subjects and lack of firmness in administration.
+Protests continuing in city created controversy in mainland France, and many prominent administrators attempted to discredit Fourn's policy by accusing him of laxity towards the colonial subjects and lack of firmness in administration.
 On August 15, 1924, he was appointed 1st class Governor of the Colonies.

 Near the end of 1927, French journalist Albert Londres began a 4-month journey through French Africa, travelling from Dakar to Brazzaville.
 Near his time in Abomey, he met with Fourn, which he reported on in 1928, where he quoted him in Terre d'ébène.
 After Londres' visit, Fourn made his final political act to repatriate the body of Béhanzin, former King of Dahomey, before retiring that year in 1928 for health reasons.